Stolen Luggage: How to Keep Bags and Valuables Safe on Vacation

 Use Carry-ons – Don’t Check Anything Valuable

 Outside of the U.S., theft within airports is something to pay even more attention to.
 The safest option is to make your important items carry-ons, and wear your jewelry.
-And travel insurance with Baggage coverage is a good back-up plan.
+And travel protection plans with Baggage coverage are a good backup plan.

 Stay Alert in Airport Security

-The security area is the danger zone for your carry-on travel bags and other valuables.
+The security area can be a higher-risk t zone for your carry-on travel bags and other valuables.
 Opportunistic thieves count on you being distracted by all the chaos and watch for a moment to seize your wallet or swipe your laptop while you’re being patted down.
 Keep your eyes on your carry-ons during the entire process to ensure your briefcase or purse makes it on the trip with you.

 Secure Your Bags on the Train